 The Unseen Power of Your Microbiome

-Emese Zsiros, MD, PhD, FACOG, of Roswell Park’s Department of Gynecologic Oncology and Center for Immunotherapy, wants to learn more in the hope of “improving our immune defenses against cancer.”
+Emese Zsiros, MD, PhD, FACOG, of Roswell Park’s Department of Gynecologic Oncology and Division of Translational Immuno-Oncology, wants to learn more in the hope of “improving our immune defenses against cancer.”
 She’s conducting a clinical trial for patients with epithelial ovarian cancer whose disease has returned after treatment.

 The study is groundbreaking, for two reasons:

 - It marks the first time the immunotherapy Keytruda® has been combined with two other drugs, Avastin® and low-dose oral Cytoxan®.
 Keytruda is FDA-approved for treating melanoma and non-small cell lung cancer, but it has rarely been used for ovarian cancer, and it has never been combined with other drugs.
 Separately, all three drugs have been shown to strengthen the immune system’s response to cancer.
 Zsiros hopes they will prove even more powerful together.